amoshet/Selenium-Automation/README.md

 1) Open terminal session in the Selenium-Automation folder.

 #this will pull the selenium standalone image if needed and run it on port 4444 on your browser in detached mode with 2GB of memory.
-#it also maps port 7900 for noVNC, which allows you to see what is happening on the container
+It also maps port 7900 for noVNC, which allows you to see what is happening on the container

 2) Run command "docker run -d -p 4444:4444 -p 7900:7900 --shm-size="2g" selenium/standalone-chrome:4.16.1-20231212"

 #this allows you to view what is happening on the container when you run the script

 3) (optional) open your web browser and go to "http://localhost:7900/?autoconnect=1&resize=scale&password=secret"